robino16/tsetlin-machine-indoor-localization-example/README.md

 # Tsetlin Machine for Indoor Localization Example

 This repository demonstrates how the [Tsetlin Machine](https://en.wikipedia.org/wiki/Tsetlin_machine) can be used for indoor localization using Bluetooth Low Energy (BLE) Received Signal Strength Indicator (RSSI) values.
-The dataset used is the [BLE RSSI Dataset for Indoor Localization](https://www.kaggle.com/datasets/mehdimka/ble-rssi-dataset) by Mehdi Mohammad on Kaggle.
+This example uses the [BLE RSSI Dataset for Indoor Localization](https://www.kaggle.com/datasets/mehdimka/ble-rssi-dataset) by Mehdi Mohammad on Kaggle.

 ## Overview

 This is a minimal example of indoor localization using the **fingerprinting technique**.
 In real-world applications, fingerprinting requires manually collecting RSSI measurements at various locations, which is a time-consuming process.

 ### Key Findings: